 Certain priorities emerged consistently across categories while others were inconsistently favored.
 Shortened regimens, effective in a range of patient populations, were clearly perceived as a high priority within the treatment-strategy and programmatically relevant research categories as well as across categories.
 This topic was also highlighted in the 2008 document among components of treatment to be optimized.
-Reinforced interest may reflect the opportunities presented by the recent conditional approval of two new anti-TB drugs [3,4] (diacon et al. 2014; skriponica et al 2013) and significant recent activity in the development of shortened regimens for DR-TB, including the trial and observational studies beginning with the so-called Bangladesh regimen.
-[5-7] (Van Deun et al., AJRCCM, 2010?; STREAM Protocol, 2014; follow up articles Aung et al and another one on W. Africa 2014).
-Moreover, the TB Alliance is exploring indications for DR-TB for as many as 3 regimens (NC-005, Stand (NC-006), and NIX).
+Reinforced interest may reflect the opportunities presented by the recent conditional approval of two new anti-TB drugs [3,4] and significant recent activity in the development of shortened regimens for DR-TB, including the trial and observational studies beginning with the so-called Bangladesh regimen.
+[5-7] Moreover, the TB Alliance is exploring indications for DR-TB for as many as 3 regimens (NC-005, Stand (NC-006), and NIX-TB).
 Additionally, groups such as the AIDS Clinical Trials Group (ACTG, DDI study and MARVEL) and Médecins Sans Frontières (through TB-PRACTECAL and with Partners In Health, endTB) are exploring shorter, simpler regimens that depend less on second-line drugs with extensive prior use.
 Interestingly, efficacy, rather than tolerability (or toxicity) emerged as the priority endpoint in this type of research.

 Treatment of LTBI, among other measures to prevent or rapidly detect active disease—pre-exposure vaccines, averting nosocomial transmission, and case finding—was selected at several points among the priorities.
 In contrast to shorter, more efficacious regimens, there has been extremely limited activity in this domain since the 2008 publication, which also highlighted this topic as a priority.
-Exceptions include case series and observational studies of treatment of LTBI in household contacts, often children, with regimens containing fluoroquinolones [8-12] (schaaf, das [article on Micronesia], others?).
+Exceptions include case series and observational studies of treatment of LTBI in household contacts, often children, with regimens containing fluoroquinolones [8-12]

-Changes from the 2008 Research Agenda are notable.
+Changes from the 2008 research agenda are notable.
 These include a refinement of the priority placed on new DST methods; in the current version, the call is for better evidence around the impact of new methods on treatment outcomes and on methods that can diagnose difficult-to-diagnose TB (extrapulmonary or TB in HIV-coinfected or pediatric populations).
 The emphasis on programmatic research to select algorithms for screening sub-populations for MDR-TB persists, but as a lower priority in the area of programmatically relevant research.
 Since Xpert has been widely adopted in the last several years, and implemented according to (perceived) risks in a country, perhaps the urgency around data to support and guide its introduction has abated.
 Without supplanting an understanding of the variability in distribution of drug resistance, refinements have emerged: how to use non-representative data to better estimate the burden of DR-TB; what is the frequency of resistance to pyrazinamide, moxifloxacin, and injectables.
 The former reflects the reality that still a limited number of countries, especially in Africa, have national data from recent, representative surveys or ongoing surveillance of drug resistance.
-The absence of recent, representative data, it is understood, does not correspond to the absence of resistance [13][SB?].
+The absence of recent, representative data, it is understood, does not correspond to the absence of resistance [13].

 Implementation